plforacle/database/ol-value-navigator/oci-lamp-setup/oci-lamp-setup.md

 * Access to an OCI tenancy.
 * Permission to create compartments, networking resources, and compute instances.
 * An SSH client on your local computer.
-* The public IPv4 address of the computer or network from which you will connect with SSH.

 > **Note:** If your organization manages compartments, networks, or security rules for you, ask your OCI administrator to create or approve the values in this lab.
 Do not create duplicate resources.